iconify/api/README.md

 -   Generates SVG, which you can link to in HTML or stylesheet.
 -   Provides search engine for hosted icons, which can be used by icon pickers.

+## NPM Package

+This package is also available at NPM, allowing using API code in custom wrappers.

+NPM package contains only compiled files, to build custom Docker image you need to use source files from Git repository, not NPM package.

 ## Docker

 To build a Docker image, run `./docker.sh`.